ballerina-platform/module-ballerinax-java.jdbc/ballerina/Module.md

 #### Connection Pool Handling

-All database modules share the same connection pooling concept and there are three possible scenarios for connection pool handling.
+All database packages share the same connection pooling concept and there are three possible scenarios for connection pool handling.
 For its properties and possible values, see the [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

 1. Global, shareable, default connection pool